CeeDee Lamb Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 CeeDee Lamb Player Prop Bets for NFL Week 6 - Dallas vs. New England

-There will be player props available for CeeDee Lamb before he suits up for NFL action on Sunday at 4:25 PM ET live on CBS.
-This Week 6 matchup sees Lamb's Dallas Cowboys (4-1) take on the New England Patriots (2-3) at Gillette Stadium in Foxborough, Massachusetts.
+CeeDee Lamb has player prop bets available from bookmakers before his next NFL game on Sunday at 4:25 PM ET airing on CBS.
+Lamb and the Dallas Cowboys (4-1) take the field against the New England Patriots (2-3) in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.